-(1) 40 CFR Parts 72, 75, and 76 (July 1, 2006) are by this reference adopted and incorporated herein, for purposes of implementing an acid rain program that meets the requirements of title IV of the Clean Air Act.
+(1) 40 CFR Parts 72, 75, and 76 (July 2, 2010) are by this reference adopted and incorporated herein, for purposes of implementing an acid rain program that meets the requirements of title IV of the Clean Air Act.
 The term "permitting authority" means the Oregon Department of Environmental Quality and the term "Administrator" shall mean the Administrator of the United States Environmental Protection Agency.

-(2) If the provisions or requirements of 40 CFR Part 72 conflict with or are not included in OAR 340 Divisions 218 or 220, the Part 72 provisions and requirements shall apply and take precedence.
+(2) If the provisions or requirements of 40 CFR Part 72 conflict with or are not included in OAR 340 divisions 218 or 220, the Part 72 provisions and requirements shall apply and take precedence.

 [Publications: Publications referenced are available from the agency.]